 Warsaw Tech Park

 The Warsaw Certified Technology Park consists of 95 acres currently under development.
 Located adjacent to the four-lane divided US 30 highway, a major truck transportation route, it is served by a full-service stoplight at the intersection of US 30 and Silveus Crossing.
 The site is zoned Industrial and is located behind Ivy Tech Community College.
-Adjacent manufacturers include Banner Medical, Medtronic (an OEM of spinal orthopedic products), Frontline Manufacturing, and Winona PVD (the only American certified pvd provider of chrome wheels for automotive OEMs).
+Adjacent manufacturers include Banner Medical, Medtronic (an OEM of spinal orthopedic products), and Frontline Manufacturing.

 The immediate Warsaw area is the capital of the global orthopedic industry with 3 of the 5 largest orthopedic companies headquartered here (Zimmer, DePuy and Biomet).
 The benefit to our wide range of other manufacturers is a very strong support structure that services the manufacturing industry.